swiftlettech/smart-sweeper/README.md

 Description
 ---------------
 Sweeper application for SmartCash cryptocurrency (http://smartcash.cc) to allow easy retrieval of gift funds.
 Runs on Windows, Linux, and Mac OS.
+It isn't necessary to decrypt your wallet to use SmartSweeper.

 Releases